The clock is ticking.

 At CleanMax, we’re building agroforestry projects that unite climate action with community prosperity.
 Our approach is built on four core pillars — Community, Scale, Technology, and Partnerships — ensuring transparency, verifiability, and trust for carbon credit buyers and investors.

-By blending regenerative agriculture with carbon removal science, our projects not only capture carbon but also restore degraded land, enhance biodiversity, and increase rural incomes, generating value for people and the planet.
+By blending regenerative agriculture with carbon removal science, we capture carbon, restore degraded land, enhance biodiversity, and increase rural incomes.
+This generates value for people and the planet alike.

 .avif)